Self-Certifying Primal-Dual Optimization Proxies for Large-Scale Batch Economic Dispatch: Self-Certifying Proxies

 The paper assumes access to primal and dual optimization proxies that produce primal and dual solutions, respectively.
 Formally, let $\pproxy$ and $\dproxy$ denote the primal and dual proxy models respectively, and let $\xpred = \pproxy(\param)$ and $\ypred = \dproxy(\theta)$ denote the predicted primal and dual solutions for parameter $\param \in \ParamSet$. $\alpha$ (resp. $\beta$) refers to the primal (resp. dual) proxy's trainable parameters.
 It is further assumed that both proxies produce feasible solutions, i.e.,

 The assumption of primal-dual feasibility in Eq. \eqref{eq:primal_dual_feasible_proxy} is not too restrictive.
 Indeed, state-of-the-art neural network architectures such as $\Pi$net \cite{pinet} or RAYEN \cite{tordesillas2023rayen} can impose arbitrary convex constraints on their outputs.
 In the specific case of economic dispatch problems, dedicated repair layers have been proposed that ensure primal feasibility \cite{chen2023end}.
-In addition, \citet{tanneau2024dual} show how to build dual-feasible proxies for convex problems with bounded variables, which is the case for the economic dispatch problems considered in this work.
+In addition, \cite{tanneau2024dual} show how to build dual-feasible proxies for convex problems with bounded variables, which is the case for the economic dispatch problems considered in this work.
 Section \ref{sec:arch} presents the detailed architectures used for primal and dual proxies.

 The proposed hybrid solver is presented in Algorithm \ref{algo:fallback}.
 The solver takes as input the instance's parameter value $\param$ and a user-defined optimality tolerance $\epsilon$.
 First, a primal-dual solution $(\xpred, \ypred)$ is predicted using the primal and dual proxies, whose duality gap $\hat{g}$ is computed using \eqref{eq:background:duality_gap}.
 If the duality gap $\hat{g}$ is below the optimality tolerance $\epsilon$, the predicted solution $(\xpred, \ypred)$ is returned.
 Otherwise, an optimal solution $(\xopt_\theta, \yopt_\theta)$ is computed using an optimization solver.
-Theorem \ref{thm:worst_case_performance} shows that the worst-case optimality gap is at most $\epsilon$.
+Thus, the worst-case optimality gap of the hybrid solver is at most $\epsilon$.